BLOCXTECH/BLOCX/README.md

 GPU/CPU/ASIC mining
 Block generation: 3 minutes
-Est. 3M Coins at launch and 91M Max Supply.
+Est. 3M Coins at launch and 91M Total in year 2028.

 License
 BLOCX. is released under the terms of the MIT license.